 Swing trade watchlist • Day trade watchlist • Name & symbol • Alert levels mapped out • Watch lists are updated daily

 What Is the Solution?

 Infinity has streamlined software and a quality data feed, resulting in excellent latency times.
 Their data reflects the tick-to-tick price changes with almost no delay, and orders get filled within milliseconds of when they are transmitted.
 Without a doubt, this is a fantastic selling point for the serious trader.

 Notably, the only way to get a significant edge over Infinity Futures’ execution times is to switch to one with institutional infrastructure.
 Not surprisingly, this comes with a significant increase in cost.

 Take Trading Technologies as an example.
 They have the most easily accessible institutional-grade data and software for the retail trader.
 But their minimum monthly fee is $400.
 The choice is yours.

-- Excellent customer service with nearly 24-hour support desk to assist traders after hours
+- Excellent customer service with a nearly 24-hour support desk to assist traders after-hours

 - Low barrier to entry for funding an account, getting data, and executing orders with competitive latency

 - Day trade margins (E-mini S&P 500) can be as low as $500 per contract

 - Nearly around-the-clock trading hours start Sunday afternoons and continue through Friday.